OlafenwaMoses/DeepStack_ExDark/README.md

     ![](images/deepstack-log.png)

-    That means DeepStack is running your custom `dark.pt` model and now ready to start detecting logos in images via the API enpoint `http://localhost:80/v1/vision/custom/dark` or `http://your_machine_ip:80/v1/vision/custom/dark`
+    That means DeepStack is running your custom `dark.pt` model and now ready to start detecting objects in night/dark images via the API endpoint `http://localhost:80/v1/vision/custom/dark` or `http://your_machine_ip:80/v1/vision/custom/dark`

-- **Detect Logo in image:** You can detect logos in an image by sending a `POST` request to the url mentioned above with the paramater `image` set to an `image` using any proggramming language or with a tool like POSTMAN.
+- **Detect Objects in night image:** You can detect objects in an image by sending a `POST` request to the url mentioned above with the paramater `image` set to an `image` using any proggramming language or with a tool like POSTMAN.
 For the purpose of this repository, we have provided a sample Python code below.

     - A sample image can be found in `images/image.jpg` of this repository